mambono/bikerentals/README.md

 Prerequisite

 Please ensure you have XAMPP with Apache and MYSQL Database up and running.
 You can also use any other PHP application server such as NGINX to run project.
-Steps to install
+You will need a minimum of PHP 7.4 and MariaDB 10.1.38-MariaDB or any other close equivalent of Mysql Steps to install

     Clone or download this repository: